It’s Switching Season! Now’s the best time to switch, with no price rises until 2026.

 How long will it take to get a new phone line installed?

-The delay between choosing an ISP or internet service provider and getting your broadband and home phone activated is typically two to three weeks.
-But this can vary depending on the provider.
+The delay between choosing a provider and getting your broadband and home phone activated is typically two to three weeks.

 The actual work on the day usually takes no more than a couple of hours.
 Your home is connected to the relevant network, a phone socket is installed, and speed and signal integrity tests are carried out.
 Of course, there could be problems, and it could take longer if any work needs to be done outside the property.